Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 Trichomes and cannabis stickiness

-- Capitate-sessile trichomes: Capitate-sessile trichomes are slightly larger than bulbous trichomes, and cover more of the cannabis plant.
-Like the bulbous trichome, these are made up of a stalk with a round gland on top, but are about three times the size.
+2. Capitate-sessile trichomes: Capitate-sessile trichomes are slightly larger than bulbous trichomes, and cover more of the cannabis plant.
+Like the bulbous trichomes, these are made up of a stalk with a round gland on top but are about three times the size.

-- Capitate-stalked trichome: At roughly five times the size of capitate-sessile trichomes, capitate-stalked trichomes are the largest and most visible trichomes on the cannabis plant.
-Capitate-stalked trichomes develop during the flowering stage of growth, and yield the highest percentage of cannabinoids.
+3. Capitate-stalked trichomes: At roughly five times the size of capitate-sessile trichomes, capitate-stalked trichomes are the largest and most visible trichomes on the cannabis plant.
+Capitate-stalked trichomes develop during the flowering stage of growth and yield the highest percentage of cannabinoids.

 Why is Some Cannabis Dry?